Jump to ratings and reviews

 Work is fiction’s greatest blind spot.
 Work occupies more of our hours than sleep, love, and family, yet it’s rare to find a novel that takes as its main subject the daily routines, obligations and petty indignities that consume most of our lives…The earliest novels, written by people wealthy enough not to have to work, tended to be about the lives of people wealthy enough not to have to work.
 The subject of work has been largely avoided ever since…

-This is a fun collection, mostly consisting of extended monologues of his colleague, Faussone, a construction specialist who gets to travel the world.
+This is a fun collection, mostly consisting of extended monologues of his colleague, a construction specialist who gets to travel the world.
 I get the sense that Levi used this as a writing exercise, to force himself within certain literary constraints.
-Not classic literature, but an interesting addition to a comprehensive anthology.
+Not classic literature, but very interesting.

 Uncollected Stories and Essays: 1949-1980

-We are back to a more Auschwitz-focused collection of uncollected stories and essays.
+More of a Auschwitz-focused collection, although that’s the wrong description for uncollected stories and essays.
 It seems many of the later pieces are written for a regular column Levi had in La Stampa, a Turinese newspaper.
 Refuting and expressing exasperation about a growing denialism of the Holocaust itself, which had a moment in the late 1970s/early 1980s, became an overriding theme.
 And surely, fewer readers associated him with the writer of short stories about science fiction, work, or growing up.
 These are a great way to see a less practiced and edited Levi.

 Lilith and Other Stories

 One of the many beauties of these collected works is seeing the writer, Primo Levi, desperately trying to carve his identity apart from Primo Levi, the man.
 And I think there are two major parts to this writer.
-One, like the unwelcome wedding guest in The Rime of the Ancient Mariner , feels compelled by history and responsibility to share both his experiences and insights, either through essays or episodic short stories.
+One, like the unwelcome wedding guest in The Rime of the Ancient Mariner, feels compelled by history and responsibility to share both his experiences and insights, either through essays or episodic short stories.
 The other has no rules; he wants to share his fascination of chemistry, people he knows or experiences he has, and see where his speculations take him.
-This one is not bound by any duty other than that of the writer and a broad sampler of how Levi’s intellect is both wide and articulate.
-Very enjoyable.
+This one is not bound by any duty other than that of the writer.
+This is a broad sampler of how Levi’s intellect was both wide and articulate.

 If Not Now, When?